-On our wedding day, we cut into a cake that was tiered with white, chocolate and strawberry layers at our wedding reception.
+On our wedding day, we cut into a gorgeous tiered cake with white, chocolate and strawberry layers at our wedding reception.
 A year later, we ate the strawberry cake topper to celebrate one year of matrimony.

 I cannot tell y’all how many times I have tried and failed to make cupcakes using actual strawberries instead of strawberry jello or strawberry extract.
-The texture can get gloopy if not done right, and until this past weekend, I hadn’t found the right balance.
+The texture can get gloopy if not done right, and a cupcake not done right is incredibly sad.

-These cupcakes, which only use actual strawberries for flavoring, are delightful!
+These cupcakes are delightful!
 They don’t taste artificial (because hey, they use FRESH STRAWBERRY PUREE to flavor them!)
-The strawberry flavor is subtle, the cake is fluffy and the icing, which is made with more strawberry puree, sings.
+The strawberry flavor is subtle, the cake is fluffy and the icing, which is made with more strawberry goodness, sings.

 The added bonus is that this recipe makes just six cupcakes.
 The icing is for six cupcakes.
 And you won’t have the chance to overindulge as much as you would with a recipe that makes 18-24 cupcakes.

 It’s a win-win… especially if you’re celebrating an occasion with just two people!

 Other celebratory desserts we adore: Funfetti Sugar Cookie Bars | Chocolate-Covered Raspberry Cupcakes with Raspberry Chocolate Cream Cheese Filling and Raspberry Buttercream Frosting | Strawberry and Blueberry Hand Pies